circleci/circleci-docs/CONTRIBUTING.md

 ## Bold and Terms

-Reserve bolding for terms that are defined either in our [glossary](https://github.com/circleci/circleci-docs/tree/master/jekyll/_cci2/glossary.md/) or on an external site.
+Reserve bolding for terms
+that are defined either in the [CircleCI Glossary](https://github.com/circleci/circleci-docs/tree/master/jekyll/_cci2/glossary.md/) or on an external site.

 ## Word Preferences